ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 To integrate Presence sdk in your application, you will need the following aar file:

--	PresenceSDK-release-1.3.*.*.aar
+-	PresenceSDK-release-1.4.\*.\*.aar

 Supported API levels

--	API level 16 ~ 25
+-	API level 16 ~ 26

-## Release Notes Version 1.3.1
+## Release Notes Version 1.4.0

 ### Requirements

--	Supported API level 16 ~ 25
+-	Supported API level 16 ~ 26
 - Only Portrait Orientation Supported

 ### What’s New?

-- Experience sdk integration
+- Added support for prefetching all tickets in background so barcodes are accessible even in offline mode.
+- Added support for VIP color and text.
+- Added option to choose between Dark and Light theme for the SDK that works together with configured branding color.
-- Android wallet support
+- Added support for API level 26 (Android 8.0)
-- Main login entry screen change
-- Fixed potential resource naming collision issue with client projects.
-All presence sdk resources are named with “presence_sdk_” prefix.
-- Bug fixes for master card and branding coloring support for action bar
+- Added a new method for accessing SDK's version number.
+- Made Add to Android Pay button more accessible by making it available on both front and back of ticket card.
+- Fixed the background color of Event List View and made it opaque.
+- Made some overall improvements and fixed some critical bugs.

+{% highlight java %}
+// New Dependency
+compile ‘org.apache.httpcomponents:httpclient-android:4.3.5.1’
+{% endhighlight %}

 {% endcapture %}

 {% capture iOS_changelog %}
+### Changes (12/05/2017 Release 1.4.0)
+- Added support for prefetching all tickets in background so barcodes are accessible even in offline mode.
+- Added support for VIP color and text.
+- Added option to choose between Dark and Light theme for the SDK that works together with configured branding color.
+- Added few more delegate methods for the Login flow to have function parity between iOS and Android SDK.
+- Added a new method for accessing SDK's version number.
+- Made Add to Wallet button more accessible by making it available on both front and back of ticket card.
+- Made some overall improvements and fixed some critical bugs.

 ### Changes (11/21/17 Release 1.3.1)
 - Fixed experience sdk integration issues.
 - Fixed crash while adding a credit card for Host.